 Therefore, the inumber argument can be supplied to the Excel Imln function as any of the following:

-The spreadsheet below shows 4 different examples of the Imln function.
+The spreadsheets below show four examples of the Imln function:

 Further information and examples of the Excel Imln function can be found on the Microsoft Office website